Nasa28/ror-social-scaffold/README.md

 > This project is a prototype of the facebook kind of friendship where a user can send a friend request to another user.In this app, Friendship can only be established when the reciever of the friendship invitation accepts the friend request.

+As a guest user:

+- I want to be able to create account/log in.
+- I can see only “Sign in” and “Sign out” page.

+As a logged-in user:

+- You can view all users list.
+- You can send and accept/reject friendship invitation.
+- You can create new posts (text only).
+- You can add comments to posts.

 ![screenshot](./app/assets/images/image1.png)
 ![screenshot](./app/assets/images/image2.png)